 - Spiced Green Apple Lemon Clafouti is on the custard side of the spectrum.
 It rises high around the edges, much like a Dutch Baby.
 However, it is thicker than a Dutch Baby and the center more closely resembles a firm, tender custard than a pancake.
 The formula is unusual in that it contains no fat.

-But then, Paula Wolfert came to the rescue recently in her inspired new cookbook, The Slow Mediterranean Kitchen: Recipes for the Passionate Cook.
-In it, she describes a way of treating rhubarb for a custart tart that allows you to extract the juice without cooking the rhubarb to a mush.
+But then, Paula Wolfert came to the rescue in her inspired cookbook, The Slow Mediterranean Kitchen: Recipes for the Passionate Cook.
+In it, she describes a way of treating rhubarb for a custard tart that allows you to extract the juice without cooking the rhubarb to a mush.
 The rhubarb pieces hold their shape while the tart bakes, which is just the effect I want for this clafouti.

 Lime & Vanilla Scented Rhubarb Clafouti